Travis Browne

 Travis Kuualiialoha Browne (born July 17, 1982) is an American retired mixed martial artist who last competed as a Heavyweight in the Ultimate Fighting Championship (UFC).

 Background

-Browne was born in Hawaii to a father with Hawaiian Native Hawaiian ancestry and a European American mother.
+Browne was born in Hawaii to a father with Native Hawaiian ancestry and a European American mother.
 He played basketball and won the 2000 Coastal North League Player of the Year while attending high school in San Diego and then continued his career at Palomar College.
 Browne had no martial arts experience before being introduced to Brazilian jiu-jitsu at the age of 26.
 Browne also began training in boxing and had his first professional fight less than a year later.

 Mixed martial arts career

 Browne began his professional MMA career in 2009, fighting in smaller organizations such as Bellator Fighting Championships, Gladiator Challenge, and King of the Cage.
 He quickly amassed an undefeated winning streak of 9–0.